dalbay/Angular-and-NET_Core-Sample-App/README.md

   }
   ```

-- Go to the *books.component.html* file and designing the view.
+- Go to the *books.component.html* file and design the view.
   ```HTML
     <h1>Book summaries</h1>